KrekkieD/nocca/README.md

 - proxy server (responsible for handling your mock requests): `localhost:8989/proxy`
 - websocket (feeds the GUI with realtime data): `localhost:8989/socket`

-## Configuring your instance
+## Implementation

+Implementing Nocca consists of two steps:

+1. Setting up your application to talk to Nocca instead of the original services
+2. Set up Nocca to respond as desired

+### Application setup

+Generally the webservices / endpoints that your application calls should be configurable.
+When running your application through Nocca your application should send the requests to the Nocca proxy server instead.
+It is then up to Nocca to either serve a cache or forward the request to the original endpoint.

+### Nocca setup

-For Nocca to work for your application you will need to add application specific configuration properties.
+For Nocca to work for your application you will need to set application specific configuration properties to your Nocca instance.

-### Server settings
+#### Server settings

-Where do you want the Nocca server to run?
+Where you want the Nocca server to run.

 ```javascript
 var $nocca = require('nocca');